This post may contain affiliate links. Read our disclosure policy.

 • Pecans: save yourself a step and buy pre-chopped pecans!

-• Maple syrup: we’re using this in the candied pecans and a little bit in the dough as well!
-Buy a quality pure maple syrup (not pancake syrup).
+• Maple syrup: Buy a quality pure maple syrup (not pancake syrup).

-• Milk: the butter loses some it’s moisture when it browns so this milk helps add some of the moisture back in so the cookies aren’t dry.
+• Milk: the butter loses moisture when it browns so this helps add some moisture back into the dough so they aren’t dry.

-• Eggs: the binder in this cookie recipe, and many cookie recipes.
+• Eggs: the binder in this cookie recipe.
+Use room temperature for best results.

 How to Make Maple Pecan Cookies

-mixing maple pecan cookies in a stand mixer
+maple pecan cookie dough in a large bowl.

-1. Cover the dough with plastic wrap or in an airtight container and chill in the refrigerator for at least 2 hours, or up to 3 days.
+Step 6.
+Chill the Dough.
+Cover with plastic wrap or foil and refrigerate the dough for at least 2 hours or up to 3 days.

 Expert Tips